 Malta is changing and it is becoming more and more attractive for independent travellers.
-However, with most budget information for this island nation focusing on all-inclusive holidays rather than for backpackers or budget travellers, it can be difficult to know how much a trip to Malta will be.
+However, with most budget information for this island nation focusing on all-inclusive holidays rather than for backpackers or budget travellers, it can be difficult to know how expensive a trip to Malta will be.

 Like anywhere else in the world, one of the first things you need to consider when planning to visit Malta on a budget is the cost of accommodation.
 Oftentimes, this can make the most significant dent in your travel budget.

 While scouring the web to find an all-inclusive resort used to be the default for those looking to visit Malta, there is actually a lot of option for those looking to travel independently while sticking to a tight allowance.

 There are a few hostels in Malta’s main urban area of Sliema and also a couple in the capital of Valletta.
-A bed in a dorm will land somewhere around €15 – 20 per night and this can be an ideal option for a solo traveller looking to meet other, like-minded people while not breaking the bank.
+A bed in a dorm will start at €20 per night and this can be an ideal option for a solo traveller looking to meet other, like-minded people while not breaking the bank.
 If you like staying in hostels, you can click here to browse the best hostels in Malta!

 Another main cost to consider when travelling to Malta independently is transportation.
 Fortunately for the budget traveller, Malta is very small and it doesn’t cost much to get around.
 Both the islands of Malta and Gozo have extensive bus networks that can take you essentially anywhere you might need to go on the islands.

 A single-fare bus ticket in Malta costs €2 and is valid for two hours after purchase.
-This means that, if you hold onto your ticket, you can make as many bus transfers as you need to in within that two hour period and not have to pay for another ticket.
+This means that, if you hold onto your ticket, you can make as many bus transfers as you need to in within that two-hour period and not have to pay for another ticket.